PhonieZ/coding_things/README.md

 # My Coding Things
-All of my coding projects and random things
+All of my coding projects and random things, also be warned the misc folder is a mess of unfinished stupid things